NETWAYS/jenkins-training/Installation/02_installation_jenkins.md

 # Up and running
 * Default port for Jenkins is `8080`
 * Jenkins/Java configuration in `/etc/sysconfig/jenkins`

-* Firewall may need to be configured
+Firewall may need to be configured, this is already done for the training VMs

     @@@ Shell
 	firewall-cmd --zone=public --add-port=8080/tcp --permanent